-Having achieved a lot in 2018, including a stint on the final run of the Warped Tour - commencing the day after they finished tracking The Change - appearing on the iMatter Festival alongside Underoath and August Burns Red and opening for Asking Alexandria in Louisville, Kentucky, the band’s fifth year of existence has also been packed.
-Completing a successful tour with From Ashes To New and Palisades and playing INKCarceration and Rock USA festivals over the summer, this fall they are heading out on the Sirius XM Octane Accelerator tour with Ice Nine Kills, Fit For A King, Light The Torch and Make Them Suffer, which is sure to further raise their profile.
-Octane have already done a lot to champion the band - rounded out by guitarist Eric Blackway and drummer Jon Finney - giving four tracks from The Change extensive airplay, helping to get their core message of positivity out to the masses as they continue to place their fans first, and wanting to do all that they can to help improve their quality of life.
+The band went on to achieve a lot in 2019 after the initial successful charting of the album on Billboard - going out to support From Ashes To New and Palisades immediately upon its release, and performing mainstage on massive rock festivals such as InkCarceration Fest and ROCK USA that summer.
+They then went on to open the Octane Accelerator Tour in the fall alongside Ice Nine Kills, Fit For A King and Light The Torch.
+Sirius Octane went out to play four songs off of the album to help champion the band - rounded out by guitarist Eric Blackway and drummer Jon Finney - giving four tracks from The Change extensive airplay, helping to get their core message of positivity out to the masses as they continue to place their fans first, and wanting to do all that they can to help improve their quality of life.
 “I want people to understand the symbiotic relationship between a band and its fanbase and I want them to feel like they're along for the ride with us,” Torres states.
 “We are a band that is built on the foundation of endurance and perseverance, and nothing we've accomplished has been easily accessed.
 I want our fans to know that the reason we are able to live this dream is because they continue to support us and allow us to do so, but most of all I want them to understand that whatever it is that nurtures their soul can also be obtainable if they strive for it and believe in themselves.”
 Xhelili expounds on this, noting “As individuals, it can feel hard at times to find our own identity and our individual greater purpose.
 It all may feel rather heavy and bog us down constantly.
 However, we are here to take a stand and try to rise above all of that and be a respite for all of the darkness around us, as a shining light.”
 The casual listener also might be unaware of the interconnectedness of Awake At Last’s releases, with Torres explaining that there’s a deep-rooted storyline following a character on their journey through multiple lives.
 The Change in fact serves as a direct sequel to Life/Death/Rebirth.

 “I feel like there are so many people who do find strength in the words and messages.
 I’ve had people come up to me and burst into tears because they feel so connected to the message,” states Torres.
 “We always seek to elevate and inspire people to battle the harsh realities of mental health, and overcome the obstacles that keep us away from happiness.
-I love knowing that my words have helped people through their hard times, or got them through a tough work out.
+I love knowing that my words have helped people through their hard times, or got them through a tough workout.
 It feels like it’s taking on a life of its own.”
 This has also served to bolster the quartet’s underlying aspiration: wanting to establish an even stronger connection to their fanbase.
 “I want to create a movement where individuals from all walks of life can come together and support one another as we continue to evolve and make changes in order to pursue fulfilling lives.”